ABOUT THE BOAT

 Galley looking towards aft cabin

-The full width master cabin (aft cabin) is one of the boat's boons, it offers a walk around king size bed, two wardrobes, plenty of storage cupboards and drawers, a side seat and cosmetic table, and an ensuite bathroom with a small bath tub.
+The full width master cabin (aft cabin) is one of the boat's boons, it offers a walk around king size bed, two large wardrobes, plenty of storage cupboards and drawers, a side seat and cosmetic table, and an ensuite bathroom with a small bath tub.

-Bed with a view: Aft cabin window
+Bed with a view: One of the aft cabin windows

 In the forward part of the boat is a substantial bow cabin, also with a king size double bed, a twin bed side (guest) cabin to port, and a toilet/ bathroom to starboard.